Acrisel/eventor/eventor/README.rst

     *trigger_event* (line 26) marks event **evs1**; when triggers, event is associated with sequence.
 This would allow multiple invocation.

-    *ev()* (line 27) invoke eventor process that would looks for triggers and tasks to act upon.
+    *ev()* (line 27) invoke Eventor process that would looks for triggers and tasks to act upon.
 It ends when there is nothing to do.

 Program Run File
 ================